fahad-israr/browser-extension-for-starfish/README.md

 # Starfish Browser extension

 This is the browser extension for Starfish, supporting Chrome and Firefox.
-It adds a **Open in IDE** button to the configured GitHub and GitLab installations (defaults to domains containing `github.com` or `gitlab.com`) which directly creates a workspace for that context:
+It adds a **Open in IDE** button to the configured GitHub and GitLab installations (defaults to domains containing `github.com` or `gitlab.com`) which opens up the srafish Application.

+Note: It will not open up starfish as currently the application does not exists.You'll get the `open xdg-open` option.

+## Supported Browsers
+* Google Chrome
+* Mozilla Firefox.
 ## Build

 ```